bbauska/JS-Intermediate-JS/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Conclusion</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Object-Oriented Programming is a powerful paradigm that helps in organizing code, promoting reusability, and enhancing maintainability.
-By understanding the key concepts and principles of OOP, developers can create robust and scalable applications.
+<p>Object-Oriented Programming is a powerful paradigm that helps in organizing code,
+promoting reusability, and enhancing maintainability.
+By understanding the key concepts and principles of OOP, developers can create robust and scalable applications.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>4.
 Functional Programming:</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Introduction</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Functional programming is a powerful paradigm that has gained significant popularity in recent years, and it's a valuable approach to writing clean, maintainable, and bug-free code in JavaScript.
+<p>Functional programming is a powerful paradigm that has gained significant popularity
+in recent years, and it's a valuable approach to writing clean, maintainable, and bug-free code in JavaScript.</p>
-In this article, we will explore the core concepts of functional programming and provide practical JavaScript examples to help you grasp these concepts more effectively.
+<p>In this article, we will explore the core concepts of functional programming and
+provide practical JavaScript examples to help you grasp these concepts more effectively.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Understanding Functional Programming</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Imagine your JavaScript code as a series of cooking instructions.
-In the traditional, imperative approach, you might follow a recipe step by step, using various ingredients, tools, and changing the state of the dish as you go.
+<p>Imagine your JavaScript code as a series of cooking instructions.
+In the traditional,
+imperative approach, you might follow a recipe step by step, using various ingredients, tools, and changing the state of the dish as you go.
 This is similar to how procedural code works.
 Functional programming, on the other hand, is more like cooking with functional ingredients.
 Each function takes some ingredients and transforms them into a new dish without altering the original ingredients.
-This immutability is a fundamental concept in functional programming.
+This immutability is a fundamental concept in functional programming.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>First-Class Functions and Higher-Order Functions</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In JavaScript, functions are first-class citizens, which means they can be assigned to variables, passed as arguments, and returned from other functions.
-This is a crucial concept in functional programming.
+<p>In JavaScript, functions are first-class citizens, which means they can be assigned to
+variables, passed as arguments, and returned from other functions.
+This is a crucial concept in functional programming.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Consider this analogy:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->